Cutting down trees with a Markov chainsaw: Cutting down uniform Cayley trees

-{\bf Remark.} The cutting procedure described above differs slightly from that used in much of the work on the subject.
+\begin{re*} The cutting procedure described above differs slightly from that used in much of the work on the subject.
 More precisely, it is more common to cut the tree by the removal of random edges rather than the selection of random vertices.
 However, there is a close correspondence between the vertex selection procedure and the edge selection procedure on a planted version of the same tree, which means results proved for one procedure have immediate analogues for the other.
-In particular, Janson (\cite{Janson2004}, Lemma 6.1) analyzed the difference between the two variants and showed that it is asymptotically negligible.
+In particular, Janson (\cite{Janson2004}, Lemma 6.1) analyzed the difference between the two variants and showed that it is asymptotically negligible. \end{re*}

-Now let $\cX=(X_m)_{m \in \N}$ be a sequence of i.i.d.\ uniform $\{1,\ldots,n\}$ random variables.
-It is easily seen that $\cX$ is good with probability one.
-The following theorem is the key fact underlying almost all the results of the paper. \begin{thm} Let $T$ be a uniform Cayley tree on $[n]$.
-Then for any tree $t$ on $[n]$ and any $w \in [n]$,
+Now let $\mathcal{X}=(X_m)_{m \in\mathbb N}$ be a sequence of i.i.d. uniform $\{ 1,\ldots,n\}$ random variables.
+It is easily seen that $\mathcal{X}$ is good with probability one.
+The following theorem is the key fact underlying almost all the results of the paper. \begin{teo} Let $T$ be a uniform Cayley tree on $[n]$.
+Then for any tree $t$ on $[n]$ and any $w \in[n]$,

-\end{thm} Since there are $n^{n-1}$ labelled rooted trees on $[n]$, there are $n^{n}$ possible ways to choose a labelled rooted tree on $[n]$, plus an additional vertex of said tree.
-In other words, the theorem states that $\hat{T}(T,\cX)$ is a uniform Cayley tree, and that $r(T)$ is uniform on $[n]$ and independent of $\hat{T}(T,\cX)$ (and that $r(T)$ is uniform on $[n]$, but this is immediate from the fact that $T$ is a uniform Cayley tree). \begin{proof}[Proof of Theorem~\ref{thm:key}] We proceed by induction on $n$, the case $n=1$ being trivial.
+\end{teo} Since there are $n^{n-1}$ labeled rooted trees on $[n]$, there are $n^{n}$ possible ways to choose a labeled rooted tree on $[n]$, plus an additional vertex of said tree.
+In other words, the theorem states that $\widehat{T}(T,\mathcal{X})$ is a uniform Cayley tree, and that $r(T)$ is uniform on $[n]$ and independent of $\widehat{T}(T,\mathcal{X})$ {(the fact that $r(T)$ is uniform on $[n]$ is immediate from the fact that $T$ is a uniform Cayley tree).} \begin{pf*}{Proof of Theorem~\ref{teokey}} We proceed by induction on $n$, the case $n=1$ being trivial.
 So we now suppose that $n>1$.
-First, consider the case when $w=r(\hat T)$; we have $r(T)=r(\hat{T})$ precisely if $X_1=r(T)$ and in this case $\hat{T}=T$.
+First, consider the case when \mbox{$w=r(\widehat T)$;} we have $r(T)=r(\widehat{T})$ precisely if $X_1=r(T)$ and in this case $\widehat{T}=T$.
 Thus, for any rooted tree $t$ on $[n]$,

 since $T$ is a uniform Cayley tree.